mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 Reflect on this activity.
 When did you feel frustrated?

+    When I had to refer back to certain Git command line syntax.

 If you didn't already know that this is the way websites are made; was it what you pictured?
 How does the reality of this process differ from your preconceptions?

+    I'm familiar with the destination, but this is a different roadmap from the ones I've used in the past.

 In addition to the challenge specific reflections, answer the following questions in your reflection:
 -----------------------------------------------------------------------------------------------------